The fiscal year is the calendar year or the period during which the entity existed if it was set up or ceased to exist

 Payment of tax

-Taxpayers (except for banks, non-profit organisations, taxpayers deriving most of their income from agriculture) must pay the quarterly profits tax by the 25th day of the first month following the first, second, and third quarters.
-The final corporate income tax payment is generally due by 25th day of the third month after the end of the company’s fiscal year.
-Banks and branches of foreign banks in Romania are required to apply the system of advance quarterly corporate income tax payments.
+Taxpayers (except for banks, non-profit organisations, taxpayers deriving most of their income from agriculture) must pay the quarterly CIT by the 25th day of the first month following the first, second, and third quarters.
+The final CIT payment is generally due by the 25th day of the third month after the end of the company’s fiscal year.
+Banks and branches of foreign banks in Romania are required to apply the system of advance quarterly CIT payments.
 Other taxpayers, with some exceptions mentioned by law, may use this system as an alternative reporting and payment procedure.

-Non-profit organisations and taxpayers that obtain income mainly from crop production have to pay annual profit tax by 25th February of the following year for which the tax is due.
+Non-profit organisations and taxpayers that obtain income mainly from crop production have to pay annual CIT by 25 February of the following year for which the tax is due.

-Newly established banks and branches of foreign banks in Romania (i.e. without a previous year history) or those that incurred fiscal losses in the previous year make quarterly advance payments at the level of the amount resulted from applying the profit tax rate on the accounting profit for the period for which the advance payment is made.
+Newly established banks and branches of foreign banks in Romania (i.e. without a previous year history) or those that incurred fiscal losses in the previous year make quarterly advance payments at the level of the amount resulted from applying the CIT rate on the accounting profit for the period for which the advance payment is made.

 For the last quarter of the fiscal year, the deadline for the obligation to declare and make advance payment will be the 25th day of the last month of that fiscal year.